finance calculator

 Full days

-Number of full travel days where you are entitled to 100% of the per diem rate—typically days fully away from home, not including departure/return if policy uses reduced rates.
+Number of full travel days where you are entitled to 100% of the per diem rate—typically days fully away from home, not counting departure/return if your policy uses reduced rates on those days.

 Travel days

-Number of arrival/departure days to which a reduced per diem rate applies (for example, 75% of the full-day rate).
-Many policies count first and last day of travel as reduced-rate days.
+Number of arrival/departure days to which a reduced per diem rate applies (for example, 75% of the full‑day rate).
+Many policies count the first and last day of travel as reduced‑rate days, even if your flight times vary.

 Travel day percent